SpencerOfwiti/spencers_list/README.md

 # spencers_list
-# This is a craigslist clone called Spencers_list
+# This is a craigslist clone called Spencers_list.